 Yes, I liked The Next Generation beginning in season three.
 But my favorite series was Voyager.
 Despite the ludicrously PC casting, Voyager simply had excellent stories.
 I found the Borg, which featured prominently in both series, to be one of the Star Trek universe’s most imaginative creations.
 Deep Space Nine was worth a single run through, but Enterprise was a major disappointment, although the season three story arc was interesting.
 I doubt that I will bother to watch a new series, should one appear.

 As for the movies, the best part of the first movie was Jerry Goldsmith’s wonderful music.
-Only The Wrath of Khan and The Search for Spock play like something more than padded-out TV episodes.
+Only The Wrath of Khan and The Undiscovered Country play like something more than padded-out TV episodes.
 The fourth and fifth movies were ludicrous.
 None of The Next Generation movies made much of an impression.
 In fact, I think I missed one or two of them entirely.
 Then came Jar Jar Abrams’ incompetent big-screen reboot of the original series, including his totally needless remake of The Wrath of Khan.
 And now we have the thirteenth movie in the franchise, Star Trek: Beyond, helmed by Chinese director Justin Lin.

 Beyond is the most visually impressive Star Trek movie ever.
 But the dazzling spectacle only underscores the hollowness of the plot.
 The villain, Krall, is a Star Fleet captain marooned for 100 years on a desert planet who has for some reason morphed into an alien, and then just as inexplicably morphs back to being human.